syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ## Customize DateTimeEdit Appearance

-BackColor, ForeColor and BorderColor of control can be customized through following `Style` propertiees of SfDateTimeEdit.
+BackColor, ForeColor and BorderColor of control can be customized through following `Style` properties of SfDateTimeEdit.
 UpDown and Dropdown button of SfDateTimeEdit control also can be customized through `Style`.

 * BackColor - To change the background color of DateTimeEdit.
 * ForeColor - To change the foreground color of date-time text in DateTimeEdit.